pixegami/langchain-rag-tutorial/README.md

 python create_database.py
 ```

+## Query the database

 Query the Chroma DB.

 ```python
 python query_data.py "How does Alice meet the Mad Hatter?"
 ```

-You'll also need to set up an OpenAI account (and set the OpenAI key in your environment variable) for this to work.
+> You'll also need to set up an OpenAI account (and set the OpenAI key in your environment variable) for this to work.